Executive Functioning: Organization

 Even small routines can help students internalize organizational strategies.
 Checklists, packing routines, and consistent expectations reduce cognitive load and help students stay on track.

-• Use consistent verbal cues and routines to signal transitions and wrap-up tasks.
+• Consistent verbal cues for transitions and wrap-up

 Previous